Getting the most out of cross-team collaboration

 Great teams benefit from the contributions of individuals.
 Great companies maximize the output of their teams, but the best companies?
 They bring different departments together to achieve a common goal.

-Cross-functional collaboration within a company is a good indicator that management respects the abilities of their different teams and understands collaborative workflows.
-It’s also evidence that they divide labor well and don’t pile responsibilities onto too few people.
+Cross-functional collaboration within a company is a good indicator that management respects the abilities of its different teams and understands collaborative workflows.
+It’s also evidence that it divides labor well and doesn’t pile responsibilities onto too few people.

 What is cross-collaboration?
-It is when new teams are created from teams who don’t historically work together—suits with scrubs, creatives with sales teams, desk jobs with people-facing, etc.
+It is when new teams are created from teams that have not historically worked together—suits with scrubs, creatives with sales teams, desk jobs with people-facing, etc.

 Some examples could include:

-• Developer teams asking non-Quality Assurance teams to test their software.
+Developer teams ask non-quality Assurance teams to test their software.

-• IT department giving a training on information security.
+The IT department is giving training on information security.

-There are many benefits to cross-collaboration when it’s done right.
+When it’s done right, cross-collaboration has many benefits.
 These new teams develop better relationships with one another, knowledge is shared across departments, companies get more voices contributing to projects, and more.

 So what’s the best way to promote better cross-team/cross-departmental collaborations?
 Let’s talk about it.